syntapy/gce_img_builder/README.md

  - Packer image builder in `repos/packer` to allow running packer in cloud build
  - The GCE image builder in `repos/machine_image` which uses packer

-The terraform configs will also creates the project as well
+The terraform configs will also creates the Google Cloud project as well

 To Run
 ======